SasView/documents/Sasview Roadmap.md

 * Continue discussions on how to address mutlimodal fitting
 * Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
 * Add the usual bug fixes and other minor improvements as time and interest permit
+* Refactor the way plotting is tied to data and fitting
+* Refactor reporting and exporting of perspective data
+* Refactoring of project/analysis Saving and Loading
+* Begin improving magnetic SANS usability/utility
+* Upgrade model marketplace
+* Add support for handling multiple scattering
+* Reimplement the orientation viewer
+* Begin work on simplifying dependencies/requirements
+* Begin work on tutorials (written and video) for scripting

 **Late 2023 - Mid 2024  - Release 5.2**